michaelshiloh/resourcesForClasses/README.md

 	![](http://www.electrotechservices.com/electronics/images/metal_oxide_semiconductor_fet_symbol.jpg)

-	We have both N-channel and P-channel MOSFETs in the lab, but the ones that we use primarily (and the only ones I've discussed in class) are N-channel.
+	We have both N-channel and P-channel MOSFETs in the lab, but the ones that we use primarily (and the only ones I've discussed in class) are N-channel enhancement mode MOSFETs

 ## Edge Detection
 1. Arduino [tutorial](https://www.arduino.cc/en/Tutorial/StateChangeDetection)